searchspring/snapfu-patches/README.md

 # Snapfu Patches
 This repository contains patch files utilized by Snapfu to update Snap projects.
-Patch files are ordered by framework and version.
+Patch files are ordered by framework and version and currently only support application within a Unix enviroment.

 Patch versions are automatically created when a new version of Snap is released - this is done within the Snap monorepo repository.

 ## Patch Version Files
 All files with the version directory will be copied into the project's `./patch` directory during patch application.
 Subsequent patch version applications will clear this directory to prevent contamination.